esbuild

 --legal-commentsn/aNot supported

 --log-leveln/aNot supported.
-This can be set in bunfig.toml as logLevel.
+You can set the log level in bunfig.toml as logLevel.

 --log-limitn/aNot supported